aimacode/aima-java/branches/private/ctjoreilly/chp7rewrite/README.txt

 == Current Release: 0.11.0-Chp7-Rewrite ==
 CURRENTLY TODO
 --------------
 .
+Create ClauseTest, LiteralTest.
-Ensure new ConvertToCNF logic:
+.
+Ensure new CNF logic:
   - can handle always false and true proposition symbols.
 .
 Ensure all package paths are updated in table of algorithms.